-Shifts in the mix of energy supply caused by ESI would lead to corresponding changes in total emissions given differences in the emission rates across resources in the fleet.
-Table 22 shows the change in emissions between CMR and ESI for each of the Central Cases.
+Shifts in the mix of energy supply caused by ESI would lead to corresponding changes in total emissions given differences in the emission rates of individual resources in the fleet.
+Table 23 shows the change in emissions between CMR and ESI for each of the Central Cases.
 Estimates of changes in total emissions reflect resource-specific emission rates and shifts in RT supply from particular resources.
 Emissions increase in some cases, and decrease in others.
 For example, carbon dioxide and sulfur dioxide emissions decrease in two of three cases.
 By contrast, oxides of nitrogen emissions increase in all three cases.

-Table 22.
-Difference in Emissions (lbs)
+Table 23.
+Difference in Emissions, Winter Central Case CMR vs ESI (lbs)